 Let us tell you a little story.
 Once during a long power outage, we had a freezer breakdown at home, and we didn’t realise until the smell caught our nose.
 It was Mission Impossible to wash away the stench from the freezer, but after remembering that we had just brewed a pot of coffee, we ran into the kitchen, put the used grounds in an open jar, put the jar inside the freezer and sealed it shut.
 A couple of hours later, the difference was already noticeable, and only a couple of days later, we were able to start putting food inside the freezer again.

-Using coffee grounds as an odor absorbent can be really effective.
+Using coffee grounds as an odour absorbent can be really effective.
 And there’s a good reason too.
 Coffee grounds are made up of many very small particles, and the smaller the particles, the higher their collective surface area.
-But what does this have to do with odors?
+But what does this have to do with odours?
 Well, these small particles act like a sort of sponge that absorbs the organic compounds that give many things their peculiar smell.
 Fish, meat, rotten eggs, dirty socks, mould – you name it – they all produce some substance that causes the bad smell, and most of these substances are organic compounds.
 Since there’s so much surface area in coffee grounds, there are a lot of places where these compounds can “stick” and thus be eliminated from the surrounding air.

 You can also dry the grounds and put them inside a stocking or small fabric bag that lets air flow through it and then put this bag wherever you want to eliminate or prevent bad smells like inside your car, in the wardrobe or wherever you keep your shoes or dirty laundry.